 Caregiver Tips - Caregiver Tip No. 1: Take Care of Yourself

-On the other hand, when caregivers take time to care for themselves, good
+But when caregivers take time to care for themselves, good

 things usually happen: